zeulewan/glueclaw/README.md

 # GlueClaw

-Glue Claude back into OpenClaw. **Experimental** - may be buggy.
+Glue Claude back into OpenClaw.
+May be buggy.

-Uses the official Claude CLI and scrubs out any mention of "OpenClaw" from the system prompt due to [Anthropic not allowing its use](https://iili.io/BuL3tKN.png).
-Tested with Telegram, but heartbeats and some other features remain to be tested. (tool calls dont show up in the TUI)
+Uses the official Claude code and scrubs out any mention of "OpenClaw" from the system prompt due to [Anthropic not allowing its use](https://iili.io/BuL3tKN.png).
+Tested with Telegram.
+As far as I can tell all functions work such as heartbeats.

 ## Install